-When assessing the gross income of a non-dependant, most income is counted apart from AA, ADP, DLA, or PIP which are disregarded.
+When assessing the gross income of a non-dependant, most income is counted.
+However, AA, PADP, PIP, ADP or DLA are disregarded.

 If you apply for housing costs and have a non-dependant, you must produce evidence of their income, for example, pay slips or benefit entitlement letters.